 I made this coconut chicken curry since stews are so forgiving in the freezer.
 When I was pregnant with my daughters I made all sorts of stews for our freezer and was so happy to defrost them throughout the winter while bouncing my baby on my hip.
 These days, with our soccer and ballet schedule, freezer meals are equally beloved.

 I pulled out this recipe for British Style Chicken Curry made with coconut because it is one of my all time favorite recipes I have developed for EatingWell.
 The onions, carrots, celery and potatoes are so hearty.
 And the chicken in the sauce is sublime.
 It hits the perfect balance of coconut creamy, sweet, sour and a little bit spicy.
 I throw in frozen peas and cilantro toward the end to freshen it up.

 - Make sure to leave head-space because they will expand when they freeze

 - Leave lids off until the stew is cold.
 Then seal shut.

 - Don’t forget a label with the name of the recipe and the date.

 This classic healthy coconut chicken curry stew is one of my favorite chicken dinners!
 It's made with light coconut milk, carrots and peas.
 I add in fresh cilantro and maple syrup at the end for a pop of fresh flavor.

 - 1 ½ pounds boneless, skinless chicken breast, cut into bite-sized cubes

-- 2 tablespoons coconut oil or canola oil, divided
+- 2 tablespoons coconut oil or avocado oil, divided

 - 1 large yellow onion, chopped